 The program facilities, including classrooms and laboratories, are well-equipped with teaching models and state-of-the-art treatment equipment.
 The laboratory area and laboratory equipment will be reviewed on an ongoing basis in order to effectively use this space while having varied and current equipment available to students.
-The PTA Program will be located in the Professional Studies Building.The space for the program includes faculty offices, classrooms, and a dedicated PTA laboratory.
+The PTA Program is located in the Professional Studies Building.The space for the program includes faculty offices, classrooms, and a dedicated PTA laboratory.

 What is Clinical Education?
 Will I have to travel?
 Will I get to choose the clinical site?
 What are the clinical hours?

 All students in the PTA program will complete 13 weeks of clinical education.
 Students are assigned to clinical sites by the Academic Coordinator of Clinical Education (ACCE) who will work with the student to find a desirable location for the student.
 Because of the number of available sites and the different requirements for experience, it cannot be guaranteed that a student will be placed at a facility of their choosing.
-Travel may be required and the student will be responsible for costs incurred for travel and housing related to clinical placement.
+Travel may be required and the student are responsible for costs incurred for travel and housing related to clinical placement.
 Clinical Instructors at each clinical site will provide hands-on instruction with patients.
-Clinical time will generally be 8 a.m. to 5p.m. on Monday through Friday.
-However, these hours can vary and students are expected to follow the schedule established by the clinical site.
+Clinic hours will generally be 8 a.m. to 5p.m. on Monday through Friday, however, these hours can vary and students are expected to follow the schedule established by the clinical site.

 Will the classes be offered online?

-All PTA classes will be held on the Anchorage campus, with the exception of clinical rotations, which will occur at the facilities to which the student has been assigned.
-No online classes will be offered for this program.
+All PTA classes are held on the Anchorage campus, with the exception of clinical rotations, which will occur at the facilities to which the student has been assigned.
+No online classes are offered for this program.

-Where will students complete the clinical component of the PTA education curriculum?
+Where will I complete the clinical component of the PTA education curriculum?